charisma-ai/charisma-sdk-unity/README.md

 #### StartGraphReferenceId

-If you are referencing a game story you can use the `StartGraphReferenceId` to reference the scene you want to start.
+If you are referencing a pro story you can use the `StartGraphReferenceId` to reference the scene you want to start.
 The `StartGraphReferenceId` is the same across the draft and published versions of your story.
 To find the `StartGraphReferenceId` of the particular graph you want to start, go to your story in the Charisma platform.
 In the sidebar click on the three dots next to the subplot's name.
 Then click 'edit details...' and copy (or change) the ID.

 #### Speech Options